Watch the associated video on YouTube or MakerTube

 file containing the main

-function, which
+function, where

-is where the program begins execution.
+the program begins execution.

 Create a file named main.go